KK7JND/Grids/README.md

 - Microsoft Window XP or Higher
 - HamCall DVD, USB, or digital download
 - 30 Meg of free RAM on the machine running Js8Call Monitor
+# Releases
+Please see sidebar for releases and executables.